-Figure 7: Partial LPD indicators (plots A to F) and LPD indicator for the whole time series (plot G).
+Figure 8: Partial LPD indicators (plots A to F) and LPD indicator for the whole time series (plot G).
 The partial LPD indicators were produced for time windows of 5 years with an overlap of 2 year between the end of the last period and the beginning of the next one

-The complete LPD indicator (i.e. for the whole time series; Figure 7G) shows, in general terms, a positive trend pattern across Europe (i.e. more pixels in greens).
-However, some of the intermediate plots show more negative trends (i.e. yellow and light red pixels).
-This, besides demonstrating the highly fluctuating character of vegetation, confirms the influence of the extremes of the time series on the final result.
+The complete LPD indicator (i.e. for the whole time series; Figure 8G) shows, in general terms, a positive dynamics pattern across Europe (i.e. more pixels in greens).
+However, some of the intermediate plots show more negative dynamics (i.e. yellow and light red pixels).
+This, besides demonstrating the highly fluctuating character of vegetation due mainly to weather conditions (specially rainfall; Kalisa et al., 2019), confirms the influence of the extremes of the time series on the final result, such as dry spells and droughts in Europe.
 In this sense, in the time series of the example, the first period seemed to show stressed vegetation in terms of productivity for most of the pixels in Western/Central Europe, and they expressed a large increase around years 7/8.
 Such increase caused a large number of areas belonging to the higher LPD class, and it still influenced the dynamics of the following period, resulting in areas with stressed vegetation.

 The fact that the LPD indicator calculated with the approach included in LPDynR is influenced by the beginning and the end of the time series is not a limitation, as the main goal of the LPD indicator is to know the current state of vegetation in relation to a previous state, and not the fluctuations due to, for example, to extreme climatic events such as e.g. droughts.
 However, being able to map these fluctuations in space and time might add information for further analysis.